 Mastering Content Planning with Notion for Web Projects

-Turn Notion into a content production OS: plan topics, brief writers, track assets, and publish on time—without losing your mind (or your SEO).
+Turn Notion into a content production processing center: plan topics, brief writers, track assets, and publish on time without losing your mind (well, mostly).

 Why Notion for Content Planning?

 Notion shines when your team needs one source of truth for ideas, briefs, drafts, assets, and approvals.
-You get flexible databases, relations, and rollups—plus just enough automation to keep work moving.
-Pair it with a static site workflow and you’ve got a high-trust, low-bloat publishing machine.
+As a programmer, I sincerely appreciate the concept of one file to reference to get the information I need.
+You get flexible databases, relations, and rollups — plus, just enough automation to keep work moving without feeling like you need to hire an administrative assistant.
+For me, I pair it with a static site workflow and I get a high-trust, low-bloat publishing machine — all without spending a dime.

-• Speed: Templates for briefs, outlines, and checklists.
+- Speed: adjust templates for briefs, outlines, and checklists.

-• Consistency: Required properties enforce your standards (SEO, accessibility, legal).
+- Consistency: the ability to set required properties enforce your standards (SEO, accessibility, legal).

 Essential Views (Board, Calendar, Editor)